Articles To Help Quit Weed

 In fact, depression, and all of its accompanying side effects, is one of the most problematic and most often reported side effects of marijuana withdrawal, affecting approximately 25 percent of those attempting to quit.

 Depression is a very serious medical condition, but fortunately, most people who experience its symptoms while trying to quit marijuana will only do so for a short while, as their brain readjusts to being "smoke free."
-In the meantime, however, these symptoms can be frightening and quite debilitating, and may tempt the potential "quitter" to begin lighting up again.

 The symptoms of depression include: